DNAstack/wdl-ci/README.md

 **Note that this tool is not intended to access or manipulate protected health information (PHI). `wdl-ci` and its corresponding GitHub action should _not_ be configured with a workflow engine that has access to PHI, and PHI should not be used in tests.**

-Tools to validate and test workflows and tasks written in [Workflow Description Language (WDL)](https://github.com/openwdl/wdl).
-Detects changes in tasks and runs tests via [DNAstack's Workbench](https://docs.dnastack.com/docs/introduction-to-workbench).
+`wdl-ci` provides tools to validate and test workflows and tasks written in [Workflow Description Language (WDL)](https://github.com/openwdl/wdl). `wdl-ci` detects changes to workflow tasks and runs tests via [DNAstack's Workbench](https://docs.dnastack.com/docs/introduction-to-workbench) to confirm that the task still produces expected outputs.

 When installed as a github action, `wdl-ci` will run the following steps:
 1. Lint workflows